iiegn/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am Cognitive Scientist: I study skills like perception, thinking, learning, motor function, and language by combining the humanistic and analytical methods of the arts and the formal sciences.
+I am a Cognitive Scientist: I study skills like perception, thinking, learning, motor function, and language by combining the humanistic and analytical methods of the arts and the formal sciences.

 My research focus lies in the area where Computational Linguistics and Artificial Intelligence converge.
-I work on computer aided fabrication of ontologies from large document repositories, the technological feasibility thereof and the utilization of cross-linked structured data in applications, as well as on tools for editing, processing, and annotating linguistic data.
+I work on computer-aided fabrication of ontologies from large document repositories, the technological feasibility thereof and the utilization of cross-linked structured data in applications, as well as on tools for editing, processing, and annotating linguistic data.